Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 ### [YOLO] Dataset structure example
 YOLO format has one '.txt' file per image with the same file name.
 If there is no object in the image file, no '.txt' file is required for the image.
 Make sure that every '.txt' file requires a corresponding image file.
+To train a model, a "train" dataset and at least one of "val" and "test" dataset must exist and uploaded.
 A nested directory under images or labels is also allowed.

-A sample zip file "example_datasets/yolo/train.zip" is in this repository.
+A sample zip files are in this repository "example_datasets/".
 ```
-{train}
+{root_dir}
    ├── images
    │   ├── {images or directories}
    │   ├── example_1.jpg